Loughborough High School: Campus

-LHS is situated on a multi-acre campus on the south side of Loughborough town centre; the three Schools are adjacent to one another, laid out along Burton Walks.
-The main bulk of the LHS part of the campus faces onto a central quadrangle.
-The east-side of the quad, closest to the main access of Burton Walks, is occupied by what is the oldest building which houses the administration, including the Headmistress' study and the Cope library.
-This building continues around the north side where it contains the great hall, art studios, technology rooms and a lecture room.
-Attached to the end of this building are the Cloisters and Rokeby which largely comprise classrooms, the staff room and a sixth form common room.
-Within the centre of the quad is a large patch of grass that, up until recent years, was used as grass tennis courts.
-Other general classroom buildings facing the quad are the Chesterton Building to the west and the Charles Block to the south.
-The drama building is to the south and, on the other side of Burton Walks, is the Loughborough Schools Foundation Music Department, a separate building shared between the Foundation as a music facility.

-Also on the other side of Burton Walks are the Parkin Sports Centre, recently completed in 2019, the science buildings and astroturf pitch, the latter of which is shared with the rest of the Foundation.
-Other campus buildings include the Fairfield Preparatory School, the gate house, and houses for the headmaster of LGS and the headmistress of LHS.
-Across Burton Street (adjacent to Burton Walks) and along Gray Street is Loughborough Amherst School (formerly Our Lady's Convent School).
+LHS is on a campus on the south side of Loughborough town centre; the three schools are next to one another along Burton Walks.

 Pupils

-LHS is an all-girls school, educating those from the ages of 11 to 18, however there are some joint lessons in the sixth form with the all-boys Loughborough Grammar and the co-educational Loughborough Amherst, both part of the Foundation.
+LHS is an all-girls school, educating those from the ages of 11 to 18, but there are some joint lessons in the sixth form with the all-boys Loughborough Grammar and the co-educational Loughborough Amherst, both part of the Foundation.
 In the past it was (like the present Grammar School) a boarding school, however in recent years all-female boarding has gradually ceased.

 Academics

 Candidates sit an entrance examination to gain admission to the school, usually at the age of 10, so as to enter year 7 at the age of 11.
 There is also a 13+ exam, for those wishing to enter at Year 9, and a 16+ exam for girls wishing to enter at Sixth Form level (Year 12.)

 Girls are entered for GCSE examinations in Year 11, AS-levels in Year 12 and A Levels in Year 13.
 Girls usually take 9/10 subjects for GCSE, 1 for AS-level and 3 for A-level.